Twins of Evil – 1971

 In the area surrounding Karnstein Castle, the forces of good are represented by the grim, puritanical Gustav Weil and his witch-hunting group of religious fanatics called the Brotherhood.
 On the side of evil is Count Karnstein, an evil, depraved man in league with the Devil.
 As Weil’s twin nieces, Frieda and Maria, come to stay with him after the death of their parents, the Count is staging a Satanic ritual, during which he resurrects the long-dead vampire Mircalla Karnstein.
 She initiates him into vampirism, setting off a spate of bloody killings.
 Then, one night, Frieda, the more adventurous of the twins, can no longer resist the temptation to go to the castle to see if all the debauched things she has heard about the place are true…..

 Hammer was originally going to make a film called “Vampire Virgins”.
-However producer Harry Fine saw a “Playboy Magazine“ spread involving the Collinson twins and decided to make a film focusing on them.
+However producer Harry Fine saw a “Playboy Magazine“ spread involving the Collinson twins, Madelaine and Mary, and decided to make a film focusing on them.

 Details were complied viewing the actual film.